-When I hear the word “casserole” I immediately think “warm, satisfying, home cooked,” and there’s nothing better than a comforting meal!
-I’ve been creating some recipes lately with Safe Catch and just loving the taste and consistency of their canned tuna.
+When I hear the word “casserole” I immediately think “warm, satisfying, home-cooked,” and there’s nothing better than a comforting meal!
+I’ve been creating some recipes lately with Safe Catch and just love the taste and consistency of their canned tuna.
 My latest recipe is a Low-FODMAP Tuna Casserole that’s delicious and easy to make.
 Make it tonight and enjoy the leftovers this week!

 Learn why I love Safe Catch tuna over other canned tuna brands in this post!

 Along with my delicious recipe today, I was able to secure a coupon for you from SafeCatch!
 When you shop online, get 15% off your entire order with the promo code: FODMAPLIFE.
 Happy Shopping here on SafeCatch.com!

 - 3 ½ tablespoons butter, divided (see *note)

 - 1 ½ medium carrots, peeled and cut into thin rounds